Oskar Olausson

-Oskar Olausson (born 10 November 2002) is a Swedish professional ice hockey winger for the Iowa Wild of the American Hockey League (AHL) while under contract to the Minnesota Wild of the National Hockey League (NHL).
+Oskar Olausson (born 10 November 2002) is a Swedish professional ice hockey winger for the Frölunda HC of the Swedish Hockey League (SHL).
 Olausson was drafted in the first round, 28th overall, by the Colorado Avalanche in the 2021 NHL entry draft.

 Playing career

 Olausson played as a youth with Tranås AIF before moving to continue his junior development with HV71.
 Entering his third season in the J20 Nationell, Olausson began the 2020–21 season at J20 level, he collected 14 goals and 27 points in 16 games before joining the senior team.
 He made his professional debut with HV71 in the Swedish Hockey League (SHL), recording 3 goals and 4 points in 16 regular season games before concluding the season on loan in the HockeyAllsvenskan with second tier club, Södertälje SK contributing with 6 points in 11 outings.

 After his selection to the Avalanche in the first round, 28th overall, in the 2021 NHL entry draft, Olausson was originally slated to return to newly relegated HV71 of the Allsvenskan.
 However, on 7 August 2021, Olausson was signed by the Avalanche to a three-year, entry-level contract in order to continue his development in North America.
 With his previous selection of his junior rights in the CHL Import Draft going to the Barrie Colts, 118th overall, Olausson agreed to terms with the club, giving a commitment on 20 August 2021.

 In the 2021–22 season, Olausson quickly adapted to the North American size rink, scoring 12 goals and 25 points through 22 games with the Colts.
 While leading the club in goals, Olausson was traded by the Colts to fellow divisional club the Oshawa Generals, in exchange for Kevin Niedenz and multiple draft selections on 6 January 2022.
 Olausson continued in a top-line scoring role, adding 14 goals and 24 points through 33 regular season games with the Generals.
 Following a first-round exit in the post-season, Olausson was re-assigned by the Avalanche to join primary affiliate, the Colorado Eagles of the AHL, for the playoffs on 2 May 2022.
 Olausson made four appearances with the Eagles through the post-season, finishing with 2 assists.